 State Grid Corporation of China launches Qifan-19, Redefining Maritime Power Transmission.

-ZHOU SHAN, CHINA, Nov.
-14, 2023 (GLOBE NEWSWIRE) -- Comparable to a light aircraft carrier!
+ZHOU SHAN, ZHEJIANG , CHINA, November 15, 2023 /EINPresswire.com/ -- Comparable to a light aircraft carrier!
 A new pillar for CN marine power transmission technology brand—Guojiao No.1 Brand.
 Qifan-19, China’s largest submarine cable construction ship developed independently by State Grid Corporation of China for Guojiao No.1 Brand was launched on November 9.

 Qifan-19 integrates multiple “most”.